grafana/grafana/docs/sources/auth/auth-proxy.md

 title = "Auth Proxy"
-description = "Grafana Auth Proxy Guide " keywords = ["grafana", "configuration", "documentation", "proxy"] type = "docs" aliases = ["/docs/grafana/latest/tutorials/authproxy/"]
+description = "Grafana Auth Proxy Guide " keywords = ["grafana", "configuration", "documentation", "proxy"] aliases = ["/docs/grafana/v7.3/tutorials/authproxy/"]
-[menu.docs]
-name = "Auth Proxy"
-identifier = "auth-proxy"
-parent = "authentication"
 weight = 200
 +++

 # Auth Proxy Authentication

-You can configure Grafana to let a HTTP reverse proxy handling authentication.
+You can configure Grafana to let a HTTP reverse proxy handle authentication.
 Popular web servers have a very extensive list of pluggable authentication modules, and any of them can be used with the AuthProxy feature.
 Below we detail the configuration options for auth proxy.